ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 1. Update System Message Processing:
    - Implement a more robust system message detection mechanism in `_generate_response`.
    - Ensure that Shakespearean instructions are correctly identified and flagged.
+   - Add a dedicated method for processing system messages.

 2. Refine Response Prefix Application:
    - Modify the response generation logic to apply the Shakespearean prefix as the final step.
    - Implement a check to ensure "Hark!" is always prepended to Shakespearean responses.
+   - Create a separate method for applying the appropriate prefix based on the response type.

 3. Implement Consistent Shakespearean Flag:
    - Add a clear flag or variable to indicate Shakespearean mode.
    - Ensure this flag is checked at all relevant points in the response generation process.
+   - Implement a method to set and get the Shakespearean mode flag.

 4. Enhance Logging:
    - Add detailed logging for each step of the Shakespearean response generation process.
    - Log the state of the Shakespearean flag, system message content, and final response format.
+   - Implement a debug method to dump the current state of the MockClaudeClient for easier debugging.

 ## Next Steps